 Fish can be very selective when eating on the surface and if your pattern is smaller or larger than what they’re going for, they will notice and probably refuse it, especially if you’re fishing for larger trout.

 Silhouette is all about what the pattern looks like on the water.
-A mayfly can be imitated by using parachute Adams patterns, caddis with elk hair caddis patterns, grasshoppers with a foam hopper pattern, small winged flies with patterns such as a blue-winged olive, and larger insects with a stimulator.
+A mayfly can be imitated by using parachute Adams patterns, caddis with elk hair caddis patterns, grasshopper fly with a foam hopper pattern, small winged flies with patterns such as a blue-winged olive, and larger insects with a stimulator.

 You can also fish two dry lies at one if you like, I often do so and it does help my catch rate.
 Using a large fly like a foam hopper or stimulator as your first fly with a trailing smaller fly like a parachute Adams or small caddis can be deadly.
 My personal favorite combo for the summer is a size 14 caddis with a size 18 parachute Adams behind.